Course Outline

 Details of early feedback on progress

-In the learning materials there are quizzes that are embedded in the content that allow you to understand your comprehension of key concepts.
+In the learning materials there are quizzes that are embedded in the content that allow you to review your understanding of key concepts related to ageing and aged care.

 Assessment tasks